You are here

 Critta Hemings Bowles

 The only references to Zachariah Bowles in Jefferson's records are in the accounts of his steward, Nicholas Lewis.
-In 1790 and 1791 Bowles was paid for occasional labor in the harvest and in raising a barn.
-He owned his own farm of 96 acres north of Charlottesville and left a life interest in it to his wife at his death in 1835.
+In 1790 and 1791, Zachariah Bowles was paid for occasional labor in the harvest and in raising a barn.
+He owned his own farm of 96 acres north of Charlottesville and left a life interest in it to his wife at his death in 1835.2.
 At this time, they had living with them Martha Ann Colbert, a slave belonging to Jefferson's grandson Meriwether Lewis Randolph.
-She may have been the daughter of Jefferson's butler Burwell Colbert.
-Critta's own will, in 1847, made provision for Martha, calling her "a female slave, raised by me."
+She may have been the daughter of Jefferson's enslaved butler Burwell Colbert, Critta Bowles's nephew.
+Bowles's own will, in 1847, made provision for Martha Colbert, calling her "a female slave, raised by me."

 - Stanton, Lucia.
 Free Some Day: The African-American Families of Monticello.
 Charlottesville: Thomas Jefferson Foundation, 2000.